vmkolev/Ryzentosh-AMD-Ryzen-9-X670E/README.md

 If you follow the instructions of other used tools all information about SMBIOS and USB ports should be already saved in config.plist file.

 Grab a beer and go to next step - edit **Kernel** Check how many cores have your CPU and apply the patch *(from Dortania Guide)* then modify the number of cores in all four lines in `kernel> patch`.
-You just need to add the number in `HEX` format `BX <phys core count> 0000 0000`.
+You just need to add the number in `HEX` format:
+`BX <phys core count> 0000 0000`.

 Check SMBIOS settings and edit ROM value in **PlatformInfo**.
 Compare your file with my configuration file - which options are true or false /checked or unchecked/ and do the proper action.
 Also, consult with your notes from Dortania Guide.

 When you are ready - reboot your computer, cross your finger, took a sip of beer, and boot from your USB drive.